Nakon Nayok is best known for its rivers and waterfalls but there are a few other attractions.

 From around 500-baht, you can go for a guided tour around the local forest trails.

-If you want to take a break from the water, there are two paintball parks.
+If you want to take a break from the water, there are a few paintball parks.
 Get a little group together and go to war.
 Afterwards you can jump back in the water to cool off.

 Nayok Paintball is on the way to Nang Rong Waterfall.
 BB Paintball is near the base of Khlong Tha Dan Dam.
 Go across the bridge and take the next right hand turn.
 Both parks are well signposted.

 The Tourism Authority of Thailand has plans to develop the area into a water sports center with rowing, sailing and other activities.
-However, generally there is nothing going on here apart from a little fishing and the odd walker.
+However, generally there is very little going on here apart from a little fishing and the odd walker.

-You reach the reservoir by taking route 3049 out of Nakhon Nayok town towards Sarika Waterfall.
+You reach the reservoirs by taking route 3049 out of Nakhon Nayok town towards Sarika Waterfall.
 1km out of town, take a left onto Khao Thurian Road and follow it for 11km.

 King Rama V Monument: This monument is at the general headquarters of the academy.
 The circular pavilion is a recreation area for the military cadets.
 It was built in honour of His Majesty King Rama V who was the founder of the academy.
 In the center is a sculpture of King Rama V.